barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-You're finished creating the base VM minus a DNS server.
-Now it's time to configure the DNS server and test your configuration.
-This may change over time so it's good to save your work in a GCP image so you don't have to do these steps again.
+You have the following:
+- A Docker network
+- A vanilla VNC Docker image.

+Save your work.

-13. Create a snapshot from the VM called 'admin-training-step-1'.
+13. Create a snapshot from the VM called 'admin-training-image-step-1'.

-14. Create an image from the snapshot called 'admin-training-step-1'.
+14. Create an image from the snapshot called 'admin-training-image-step-1'.

 # Admin Training VM Setup - Step 2

-This image has the following on it:
+You have the following:
-- Docker network 'rlabs'
+- A Docker network
-- Docker images 'console/vnc' and 're-vnc'
-- No Docker containers running yet.
+- A vanilla VNC Docker image.

+Now configure a vanilla DNS server to resolve Redis Enterprise host and cluster names on the Docker  network, and save the configured DNS server to a remote Docker image and the VM to a GCP image for easy retrieval and reconfig.

-15. Create a new VM called 'admin-training-step-2' from image 'admin-training-step-1' including one of the following startup scripts.
-Each script starts a VNC desktop so you can configure DNS using a GUI.
+1. Configure a new VM called 'admin-training-image-step-2' from your saved image 'admin-training-image-step-1'.

+2. Add the following VM startup script to run VNC.
+You use VNC to configure DNS using a GUI.

-NOTE: The script also passes the VMs internal IP to the desktop so students can access the VM and start and stop RedisLabs containers.
-However, VMs sometimes report their internal IPs in slightly different format.
-So there are two scripts that use slightly different 'awk' filters.
-One of them will work.
-If you happen to get a VM that uses the other filter, you'll find out in a later step and re-run this step.
+Scripts also pass in the VMs internal IP to VNC so users can SSH to the base VM and start and stop node containers.

+Sometimes VMs report internal IPs in different formats.
+An alternative script is provided for the other format.
+If the first one doesn't work, you'll find out in a later step and have to restart a new VM using the other script.

-Here's the original filter that still works.
+Here's the original script that usually works.

 ```bash
 docker run --name controller  -d -e INT_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F ' ' '{ print $2 }'`  -e VNC_PW=trainee! --net rlabs --hostname controller.rlabs.org --ip 172.18.0.2 -p 80:6901  re-vnc
 ```

-Here's the newer one with a second 'awk' filter.
+Here's the second script (this one has a 2 'awk' filters).

 ```bash
 docker run --name controller -d -e INT_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F : '{ print $2 }' | awk -F ' ' '{ print $1}'` -e VNC_PW=trainee! --net rlabs --hostname controller --ip 172.18.0.2  -p 80:6901  re-vnc
 ```

-Perform the following steps to configure the DNS server so it can resolve hostnames on the private Docker network.
-At the end, you commit the server's changes to GCR so you can easily modify it later if needed.
+Configure DNS.

-16. Get the VMs public IP from GCP console and point your laptop browser to the IP on port 80.
+2. Get the VMs public IP from GCP console and point your laptop browser to the IP on port 80.

 17. Sign in to VNC desktop with password 'trainee!'.